My Younger Brother Henry

 Experience and maturity have been great teachers, and the results of the transformation have been impressive.
 Henry is no longer the diamond with rough edges—at least not as many rough edges.
 He now leads a wildly successful life as a respected entrepreneur and head of a large and prosperous family.
 The traits that he needed for the success were all there when he stood up to me and defended himself at the age of twelve.
 They just needed time to evolve so as to serve his self-interest better.
 And let me say in a final word that I am no longer surprised that he won the day back then, nor that since then, he continues to win one day after another at the age of seventy-three.

 Copyright © 2012 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page